Thursday, December 31, 2009

 (Normally I will be posting one of these every Thursday, but seeing as tomorrow is a holiday, I thought I'd post the first one today.)

-: Milwaukee, WI aka “Brew City”
+Operates out of: Milwaukee, WI aka “Brew City”

 Group affiliation: Great Lakes Heroes Guild